nipy/nibabel/doc/source/dicom/dicom_intro.rst

 The term *Information Entity* (IE) refers to a part of a composite IOD that relates to a single DICOM Real World object.
 PS 3.3:

-    3.8.6 Information entity: that portion of information defined by a Composite IOD which is related to one specific class of Real-World Object.
+.. admonition:: 3.8.6 Information entity:

+    that portion of information defined by a Composite IOD which is related to one specific class of Real-World Object.
 There is a one-to-one correspondence between Information Entities and entities in the DICOM Application Model.